 Browse the information below if you are interested in learning more about the master logger program.

-If you have a complaint to file on a Wisconsin master logger, complete a complaint form and/or call or email your complaint using the contact information directly above.
+If you have a complaint to file on a Wisconsin master logger, please email or call with your complaint using the contact information directly above.

 Society of American Foresters in Wisconsin